Newport, Wales: Education

+school, taking pupils from age 3 to 18.

-A Football Academy is based at Llanwern High School.
-It was established in 1998 as a partnership of Newport County Football Club and Newport City Council.
+A football academy is based at Llanwern High School.
+It was established in 1998 as a partnership of Newport County Football Club and Newport City Council, when the school was named Hartridge High School.
 The academy has a development programme of around 50 students undertaking sporting qualifications.
-The students compete in the South West Counties League as Newport County's youth team.
+The students compete in the EFL Youth Alliance as Newport County's youth team.